MaakTea/WeeTank/README.md

 - same screen multiplayer (co-op vs AIs, PvP)
   - gamepad input
   - test in Parsec

+- Question: visibility for players? i.e. hide enemy tanks that are not visible

 - DAMAGE SYSTEM DESIGN!
   - Should bullets remain single-hit kill?
 Probably not.